Opiouopiou/JavaScriptInterpreter/README.txt

  - click on "update image data" to save your changes

 Update folder:
- - remove any excess metafiles that have no corresponding image (#.jpg)
+ - ! remove any excess metafiles that have no corresponding image (#.jpg)
+ - ! convert any png or webp to jpg
- - rename any jpg image to unique "#.jpg"
+ - rename any jpg image with unconventional name to unique "#.jpg"
  - add any images in the folder which are not yet in metafile to metafile and to gui's grid
- - any new data will be filled with "unknown in all fields"
+ - any new data created with this code will be filled with "unknown" in all fields